-Travelers can reward with tips at their own discretion on the basis of the quality of services provided by them.
+Travellers can reward with tips at their own discretion on the basis of the quality of services provided to them.
 As a part of our Nepali culture, Nepalese people accept tips as a way to express their appreciation.

 Safe Booking Payment Gateway

 To book a trip first and foremost you have to fill up a booking application form then while booking you are required to pay 20% (non-refundable) in advance for booking confirmation before the trip.
-Please note that you must send all necessary documents such as passport size photos, passport copy, travel insurance policy, arrival and departure flight details within a week after booking.
+Please note that you must send all necessary documents such as passport-size photos, passport copy, travel insurance policy, and arrival and departure flight details within a week after booking.

 The convenient and safe ways to pay are through bank transfer and online payment.
 The remaining cost of the trek can be paid in cash or by bank transfer before the beginning of the trek.
 Moreover, we will also forward the payment details in your email and vice versa.
 While filling out the booking application form, the clients must mention the details about modes of payment clearly and should provide all the required details about the credit card.